 - Jelly Berry

-Most of these fonts come with pairing fonts.
-Meaning, that when you buy the font, you have different types (script, sans serif, dingbat).
-So for the price of one font you get 2, 3 or more!
+Most of these fonts come with pairing fonts, which means that when you buy the font, you have different types (script, sans serif, dingbat).
+So for the price of one font, you get 2, 3, or more!

 Isn’t that amazing?

 Special Note about Cricut Fonts